top of page

 Lancaster UCAT Cut Off 2024 for 2025 Entry

-As this is the first year that Lancaster are using the UCAT, no cut-off scores are currently known.
+Lancaster cut-off scores are currently known.

 BMAT